liquidinstruments/moku-examples/docs/api/README.md

 ## Legacy Moku:Lab

-If you are using a firmware version <=511, consider upgrading to recieve the most up to date features and fixes.
+If you are using a firmware version <=511, consider upgrading to recieve the most up to date features and fixes. ** how is this MokuOS? maybe MokuOS 0.5.1?**

 For Moku:Lab versions **<= 511**, please refer to our legacy APIs